zydou/arti/crates/arti-client/README.md

 * `compression` (default) -- Build support for downloading compressed documents.
 Requires a C compiler.
 * `bridge-client` -- Build with support for bridges.
+* `onion-service-client` -- Build with support for connecting to onion services.
+Note that this is not yet as secure as C-Tor and shouldn't be used for security-sensitive purposes.
 * `pt-client` -- Build with support for pluggable transports.

 * `full` -- Build with all features above, along with all stable additive